JohnSundell/Wrap/README.md

 #### Custom key types

-You might have nested dictionaries that are not keyed on `Strings`, and for these Wrap provides the `WrappableKey` protocol, to enable you to easily convert any type into a string that can be used as a JSON key.
+You might have nested dictionaries that are not keyed on `Strings`, and for those Wrap provides the `WrappableKey` protocol.
+This enables you to easily convert any type into a string that can be used as a JSON key.

 #### Customized wrapping